davidbalazs93/crud-demo/readme.md

     - params:
        - `service-name` - The service to be acknowledged.
     - request body:
-       - 'ack-msg' the acknowledge message.
+       - `ack-msg` the acknowledge message.
  * `rem-ack` - Removes the acknowledge of a service
     - params:
        - `service-name` - The service to be updated.